CatmanFan/FriishProduce/README.md

 * And of course, the team at the 0RANGECHiCKEN release group, including [lolsjoel](https://gbatemp.net/members/lolsjoel.18721/), and the late [G0dLiKe](https://gbatemp.net/members/g0dlike.190457/), without whose work this project would not have been possible.

 This application is distributed and licensed under the **GNU General Public License v3.0** ([view in full](https://github.com/CatmanFan/FriishProduce/blob/main/LICENSE)).

+---

+To view the source code for the legacy interface (all versions up to and including v0.26-beta), go **[here](https://github.com/CatmanFan/FriishProduce-Legacy/upload/main/FriishProduce)**.